baochuquan/taskloop/README.md

 Next, let's introduce the standard workflow of Taskloop.

 ## Launch
-Before you start using Taskloop, you need to execute the `taskloop launch` command to globally launch Taskloop.
+Before you start using taskloop, you need to execute the `taskloop launch` command to globally launch taskloop.

+Correspondingly, taskloop also provides a `taskloop shutdown` command to globally shutdown taskloop.

 ## Init Taskfile
 A Taskfile is used to describe custom tasks, and multiple tasks can be described in one Taskfile.
 Therefore, we can